Menaka Wijesundara

-Menaka Wijesundara is a Sri Lankan lawyer who serves as a puisne justice of the Supreme Court of Sri Lanka.
-She was appointed by President Anura Kumara Dissanayake and has served since 12 January 2025.
+Menaka Wijesundara is a Sri Lankan lawyer serving since 12 January 2025 as a puisne justice of the Supreme Court of Sri Lanka.
+She was appointed by President Anura Kumara Dissanayake.

 Career

 Wijesundara previously served as a judge of the Court of Appeal of Sri Lanka from 1 December 2020 to 12 January 2025, having been appointed by President Gotabaya Rajapaksa.